-- A record type 19 is written for each online direct access device if DSV=1 or DSV=3 was specified. - 2.
+- 1. A record type 19 is written for each online direct access device if DSV=1 or DSV=3 was specified. - 2.
 A record type 12 is written. - 3.
-The SMF buffer is written to the SMF data set.

-4. The SMF data sets are switched or interchanged (that is, a different data set is designated to receive SMF records).
+The SMF buffer is written to the SMF data set. - 4.
+The SMF data sets are switched or interchanged (that is, a different data set is designated to receive SMF records).
 The previously inactive data set is designated to receive SMF records and the previously active data set is unavailable for recording.

 Both the SWITCH and HALT commands cause the CPU wait time and system statistics accumulated up to the time of the command to be recorded in record type 12.
 Thus, record type 12 contains the wait time and system statistics accumulated from the expiration of the ten-minute time interval reflected in the last record type 1 to the time of the SWITCH command or HALT command.
-The next record type 1 contains the wait time and system statistics accumulated from the SWITCH command to the expiration of the next ten-minute time interval.
+The next record type 1 contains the wait time and system statistics accumulated from the SWITCH command or HALT command.